-We used a simple Euclidean distance to calculate how the current and future environmental conditions inside the BSR Pernambuco differ from the ones in which the species are currently present.
-For species that have more than one occurrence point, the minimum Euclidean distance value was chosenmin⁡.min⁡
+We used a simple Euclidean distance method (i.e. the shortest distance between two points in the variable space; equation 1) to calculate how the current and future environmental conditions differs from the environment currently occupied by the species.
+For species that have more than one occurrence point, the minimum Euclidean distance value was chosen (see equation 2).
+The following equation summarize how the Euclidean distance was calculated between points q and p:

+dk= i=1nqi-pi2) (equation 1)

+if k > 1, then dq, p=min⁡{dk}k=1N (equation 2)

+if k = 1, then dq, p=dk (equation 3)

+where n is the number of variables (in this case, n = 2), and N is the number of observed occurrence records for a given species.
+For each species, we calculated the distance for each cell in a 2.5 x 2.5 minutes grid, generating a value of environmental similarity (Siqueira et al. 2009).
+We measured the average distance per scenario (each combination of year and RCP) to evaluate how future conditions will differ from current conditions.

-We measured the average distance per scenario (each combination of year and RCP) to evaluate how future conditions will differ from current conditions, generating a value of environmental similarity for each cell in a 2.5 x 2.5 minutes grid(Siqueira et al. 2009).
-A weighted mean of the altitude, latitude and longitude was calculated for each scenario, where the weight (w) was given based on the inverse of the estimated distance (d) value of a cell i to a cell j(wij = 1/dij).
-These weighted means would help understand whether the closest environmental conditions to the ones used by the species are shifting in altitude, latitude and longitude.
+To estimate geographical and altitudinal changes in environmental similarity, a weighted mean of altitude, latitude, and longitude was calculated for each scenario, where the weight (w) was given based on the inverse of the estimated distance (d) value of a cell q to a cell p (wqp = 1/dqp).
+These weighted means help understand whether the closest environmental conditions to the present areas occupied by the species are shifting its geographical and altitudinal position, working in a similar fashion as the centroid of a distribution.
 Finally, we built a Moran’s I spatial correlogram (see Diniz-Filho et al. 2003 for details) for each scenario to identify if the spatial autocorrelation in the environmental distance values would change in the future.
-Moran’s I values vary from 0 to 1, where lower values indicate low spatial autocorrelation and higher values high spatial structure.In turn, higher spatial structure would indicate more connectivity, and therefore this analysis was used to testif climate changes would cause a fragmentation in environmental similarity values.
-All analyses were performed using the free software R(R Core Team 2017), specific packages used include ‘raster’(Hijmans 2016)and ‘maptools’ (Bivand and Lewin-Koh 2017)for spatial data manipulation, and ‘letsR’(Vilela and Villalobos 2015) to generate the Moran’s I spatial correlograms.
+Moran’s I values vary from -1 to 1, where values close to zero indicate low spatial autocorrelation and values close to 1 indicate high spatial structure, the sign indicates whether there is positive (+) or negative (-) autocorrelation.
+Higher positive spatial structure would indicate more connectivity.
+Therefore, this analysis tested if climate change would cause a fragmentation in environmental similarity values.
+All analyses were performed using R v.
+3.40 (R Core Team 2017), packages ‘raster’(Hijmans 2016), ‘maptools’ (Bivand and Lewin-Koh 2017), and ‘letsR’(Vilela and Villalobos 2015).
+The Euclidean Distance calculation was performed using functions developed by the authors (available from authors upon request).

 4. RESULTS

-Under all future scenarios and for all the species, climatic conditions will be more distant than the current environmental conditions experienced by the species (Figure 1).
-Under the optimistic RCP 2.6 scenario, environmental distanceis expected to increase in 2050, but no change from 2050 to 2070 is expected.
-The moderate optimistic scenarios of RCP 4.5 and 6.0 show equivalent quantitative results, both indicate that distances will increase by 2050 (more than the suggested in the RCP 2.6 scenario) and will continue to grow in 2070.
-In the most alarming scenario, RCP 8.5, climatic conditions will be considerably more distant both in 2050 and 2070 than in the other scenarios were greenhouses gases emissions are expected to decrease at some point.
-These results are consistent among all species.
-However, our results indicate that the magnitude of the effect will change according to the species.
-For example, our models indicate thatDendropsophusstuderaewill be more affected than Chiasmocleisalagoanusor Agalychnis granulosa (Figure 1).
+Future climatic conditions will be more distant than the current ones experienced by all species (Figure 2).
+Under the optimistic scenario (RCP 2.6), environmental distance will increase in 2050, but no change from 2050 to 2070 is expected.
+The moderate optimistic scenarios (RCP 4.5 and 6.0) show equivalent quantitative results, both indicating that distances will increase by 2050 (more than the suggested in the RCP 2.6 scenario) and will continue to grow in 2070.
+In the most alarming scenario (RCP 8.5), climatic conditions will be considerably more distant both in 2050 and 2070 than in the other scenarios where greenhouses gases emissions are expected to decrease at some point.
+These results are consistent among all species, but the magnitude of the effect will change according to the species.
+For example, Dendropsophus studerae will be more affected than Chiasmocleis alagoana or Agalychnis granulosa (Figure 2).

-[FIGURE 1]
+[FIGURE 2]